 Worsening of liver disease (sometimes resulting in death) has occurred in people who have both HIV and ribavirin.
-If you are taking Combivir as well as interferon with or without ribavirin and you experience new side effects, tell your health care provider.(HCV) and who are taking HIV medicines and are also being treated for HCV with with or without
+If you are taking Combivir as well as interferon with or without ribavirin and you experience new side effects, tell your health care provider.(HCV) and who are taking HIV medicines with or without

 While taking Combivir, it is important to keep all of your appointments with your health care provider.

 What is Combivir?

-Combivir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children weighing more than 66 lb (30 kg).
+Combivir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children who weigh at least 66 lb (30 kg).
 Combivir is always used in combination with other HIV medicines.

 HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.